The Mythology of Yoga Poses

 Shiva was indifferent to his father-in-law’s self-centred antics and had no interest in the event.
 But Sati, determined to win her father’s respect, insisted upon attending without an invitation.
 Unfortunately, she arrived at the ceremony only to be faced with a tide of derogatory sneers and insults from Daksha.
 Overwhelmed with anguish, humiliation and pain, she resolved to no longer be associated with her earthly body.
 She sat down, retreated deep within herself and began to practice fierce yogic breathing, which violently ignited her inner fire and engulfed her body in flames.

 Devastated and enraged by the news of Sati’s tragic death, Shiva ripped out his hair and created Virabhadra, a fiery gigantic warrior who carried terrifying weapons and embellished his body with snakes and skulls.
 Virabhadra dove into the ground toward the ceremony.
 Once there, he broke through the earth holding his sword above his head (Warrior I) and met Daksha’s frightened gaze.
 He then took his aim (Warrior II) and brought his sword down into a fatal blow (Warrior III).

 Today, Sati is the term for the illegal practice of self-immolation.
 Although the associated myth seems dramatically violent and far from the inner peace and serenity that yoga promotes, the underlying message is very important.
 “Warrior Pose battles and wins focus.
 You see that there is no war within you.
 You’re on your own side, and you are your own strength.”Shiva represents the Higher Self; Sati represents the Heart; and Daksha represents the Ego with all its ramifications, such as anger, impatience, maliciousness and arrogance.

 As human beings, we all fight spiritual battles with our egos.
-So practicing the Warrior Sequence is essentially practicing resolve, control and triumph over those negative vibrations by virtue of our pure hearts.
+So practicing the Warrior Sequence is essentially practicing control and triumph over our own negative vibrations by virtue of our pure hearts.